 All the colleges where Gaza protests are taking place

-At Columbia University, where the mass wave of protests began, students are occupying a campus building
+At Columbia University, where the mass wave of protests began, a coalition of professors are backing students

-Pro-Palestinian student protests and encampments have popped up at dozens of universities throughout the US this month.
+Pro-Palestinian protests and encampments have popped up at dozens of universities across the US this month.

 Much of the national spotlight is focused on Columbia University, where student protests and encampments have been ongoing for nearly two weeks.
-Now, pro-Palestinian student protesters have occupied the school’s Hamilton Hall, renaming it “Hind’s Hall” after Hind Rajab, a six-year-old Palestinian girl who was killed by Israeli tanks in Gaza as paramedics tried to rescue her.

-Many students also refused to leave an encampment on Columbia’s campus by Monday’s 2pm deadline.
-As a result, administrators began suspending protesters.
+On Tuesday night, 109 people were arrested at Columbia after pro-Palestinian protesters occupied the school’s Hamilton Hall.

+Now, some professors are banding together to support student protesters as well as to condemn the university’s response and on-campus police activity.

+Also on Wednesday, New York City Mayor Eric Adams blamed Columbia upheaval on “outside agitators” but provided little evidence to support that claim.

+Columbia has suspended some students for their involvement in protests and also threatened expulsion.

-These pro-Palestinian protesters are, by-and-large, asking their universities to divest from companies with ties to Israel.
-Their calls come amid Israel’s offensive in Gaza, which is believed to have killed more than 34,000 Palestinians, most of them women and children.
-Their ongoing attacks come in the wake of 7 October, when Hamas launched a surprise attack on Israel, killing some 1,200 people and taking another 250 people hostage.
+Pro-Palestinian protesters are, by-and-large, asking their universities to divest from companies with ties to Israel.
+Their calls come amid Israel’s offensive in Gaza, which is believed to have killed more than 34,000 Palestinians.
+The ongoing attacks come in the wake of 7 October, when Hamas launched a surprise attack on Israel, killing some 1,200 people and taking another 250 people hostage.

 Here’s a look at the universities where students are staging demonstrations — and how administrators and local police have responded.

-Columbia University in New York, New York: The “Gaza Solidary Encampment” began at Columbia University on 17 April.
+Columbia University in New York City, New York: The “Gaza Solidary Encampment” began at Columbia University on 17 April.
 University President Minouche Shafik called the New York Police Department to campus on 18 April.
-108 protesters were arrested by officers.
+On Wednesday, 109 protesters were arrested by officers.
+A coalition of professors are backing student protesters and condemning police activity on campus.

+University of California, Los Angeles in Los Angeles, California: An encampment at the school was attacked on Tuesday night, which the school paper called a “life-threatening assault”.
+The school has since cancelled classes due to the “distress caused by the violence that took place on Royce Quad.”

+City College of New York in New York City: More than 170 protesters were arrested at campus on Tuesday night, according to the NYPD.
+It’s not immediately clear how many of those arrested were affiliated with the school.

 University of Texas, Austin in Austin, Texas: Pro-Palestinian demonstrators began planning an encampment on 24 April after a protest on campus.
 Police arrested 57 people on trespassing charges that same day, the Austin American-Statesman reports.
 At least 100 additional people were arrested on Monday in connection with the pro-Palestinian encampment on 29 April, the outlet reports.